 A. We primarily use City Lets, which has a consistently high success rate.
 We also have our own website and use social media to advertise our properties.

 A. Yes.
-We carry out a mid-term inspection of each six month tenancy and give you a written report.
-If you lease is for a year, we will visit at least twice.
+We carry out the first inspection on month three, and thereafter at six monthly intervals, giving you a written report each time.
 Inspections allow us to ensure that the property is being looked after correctly and allows the tenants to discuss any issues that they feel may be relevant.
 In general, inspections open up a great channel of communication between us and the tenants and allow us to maintain a presence throughout the tenancy.

 A. As with our maintenance services, we are ideally positioned to deal with emergencies.
 Outside office hours, in the case of an emergency, tenants can call our office and will be directed to a mobile number which is answered 24/7.
 Dealing with an emergency call is never a problem.